dipakyadav/crowdsource/README.md

 Even after installing locally, you will see a browser warning indicating that the certificate should not be trusted.
 You can proceed past this warning to view the encrypted site.

-Generate a self-signed ssl with openssl - We need to document this procedure.
+Generate a self-signed ssl with openssl - <span style="background-color: #FFFF00">We need to document this procedure or link to an external page with steps.</span>

 Skip this step for now and use the "Advanced" button to view locally.
 <span style="background-color: #FFFF00">("Advanced" button only works on Safari.
 Not working on Chrome or Brave on Mac.)</span>